ominiverdi/osgeo_wiki_bot/README.md

 # OSGeo Wiki Database

-A PostgreSQL database for OSGeo wiki content with full-text search capabilities, entity extraction, and content analysis tools.
+A PostgreSQL database for OSGeo wiki content, designed to power AI assistants and search interfaces with full-text search, entity extraction, and relationship queries.

 ## Project Overview

-This project crawls the OSGeo wiki, processes content into searchable chunks, and stores it in a PostgreSQL database optimized for full-text search.
-It provides the data layer that can be integrated with external clients (chatbots, search interfaces, etc.).
+This project crawls the OSGeo wiki, processes content into searchable chunks, extracts entities and relationships, and stores everything in a PostgreSQL database.
+It serves as the knowledge backend for AI agents that answer questions about OSGeo projects, people, events, and governance.

+**Primary use case**: Powering chatbots and AI assistants (e.g., Matrix bots) that need to answer questions like:
+- "What is QGIS?" (full-text search on summaries)
+- "Who is strk?" (entity lookup with fuzzy matching)
+- "Who is president of OSGeo?" (relationship query by predicate)
+- "List all FOSS4G conferences with their locations" (batch entity info with prefix matching)

 ## Architecture